eecs110/fall2020/pages/_lectures/week03_lecture03.md

 In today's pre-recorded lectures, we are going to go over:
 1. Modules: a way of organizing and reusing code, and
+2. Variable scope: what parts of memory can your program access at any given time?

-2. Variable scope: Today we are going to pick up from Wednesday and try our diamond exercise again (without rushing through it).
+In live lecture, we will pick up from Wednesday and try our diamond exercise again (without rushing through it).